CUBIN Launcher Guide#

 Python Utilities#

-python -m tvm_ffi.utils.embed_cubin: Command-line utility to embed CUBIN into object files--output-obj PATH: Output combined object file path--input-obj PATH: Input object file containing C++ code withTVM_FFI_EMBED_CUBIN--cubin PATH: Input CUBIN file to embed--name NAME: Symbol name matchingTVM_FFI_EMBED_CUBIN(name)macro--verbose: Print detailed command output (optional)
+python -m tvm_ffi.utils.embed_cubin: Command-line utility to embed CUBIN into object files--output-obj PATH: Output combined object file path--input-obj PATH: Input compiled object file containing C++ code withTVM_FFI_EMBED_CUBIN--cubin PATH: Input CUBIN file to embed--name NAME: Symbol name matchingTVM_FFI_EMBED_CUBIN(name)macro--verbose: Print detailed command output (optional)

 tvm_ffi.utils.embed_cubin.embed_cubin(): Python API for embedding CUBINcubin_path: Path to input CUBIN fileinput_obj_path: Path to existing object fileoutput_obj_path: Path to output combined object filename: Symbol name for the embedded CUBINverbose: Enable detailed output (default: False)